 You Have a Lot of Damages from the Accident

 Motorcycle accidents tend to be especially serious, especially if another vehicle was involved.
-If you suffered serious medical bills, lost wages, property damages, and other damages, you might want to sue.
+If you suffered serious medical bills, lost wages, property damages, and other financial losses, you might want to sue.

 The Defendant Has Enough Assets to Collect